FAQs

 Q. What is the "step up in basis" on death?

-A. Under current federal estate tax law (with the exception noted above for decedents dying in 2010), at death all of a decedent's property receives a new "stepped up" basis equal to its fair market value on the date of the decedent's death (or in some cases on a date which is six months thereafter).
+Under current federal estate tax law, at death all of a decedent's property receives a new "stepped up" basis equal to its fair market value on the date of the decedent's death (or in some cases on a date which is six months thereafter).
 This means, for example, that if you inherit stock from your mother worth $1,000,000 at her death, which she bought for $100,000, then the basis of the stock in your hands is $1,000,000.
 If you sell it for that price, there will be no capital gain tax.

 Q. If federal estate taxes are repealed or the exemption is set at such a high level that I will not have to pay any tax, will I still need to do estate and tax planning?

 A. Yes.
 Wills and trusts will still be needed to assure that your property goes to those you wish to receive it.
 Trusts will still be needed to avoid costly and time-consuming probate proceedings.
-In the event of federal estate tax repeal, there will likely be only a limited ability for a step up in basis (see discussion above relating to decedents dying in 2010).
+In the event of federal estate tax repeal, there will likely be only a limited ability for a step up in basis.
 This means that in many cases, a beneficiary will take property from a decedent with its original basis and, accordingly, will have greater potential liability for capital gains tax on sale of that property.
 In that case, your will and trust can direct how the benefits of any available step up in basis is to be allocated among your beneficiaries.

 Q. I received a letter from a company saying it would help me collect unclaimed property from the State of California for a 20% commission.
 Is this a good deal?